class-rotterdam/Rotterdam/README.md

     4. Go to new application / deplopyment and select `Create Route`
         - SLALite - Hostname: `rotterdam-slalite.192.168.7.28.xip.io`
         - Rotterdam - Hostname: `rotterdam-cass.192.168.7.28.xip.io`

+##### Environment variables

+- OpenshiftOauthToken: the value of this token has to be created manually after installing Openshift and configuring users and permissions.
+This variable is supported only when using Openshift.
+In the case of Kubernetes this variable is not needed.
+- SLALiteEndPoint: this is the URL of the SLA Manager
+- PrometheusPushgatewayEndPoint (optional): if there are applications that need to use this tool to push metrics to Prometheus, then the value has to be set
+- MaxAllowed (optional): Maximun number of violations allowed before sending a notification to the Adaptation Engine.
+This is a default value used by the platform to decide when to generate a violation in order to take the required actions.
+- MaxReplicas (optional): Default maximun number of replicas allowed per application.
+In the case one application needs to be scaled our, this value is used to limit the number of replicas.

 ##### Configuration file